ambroisep/hueypetersen/_posts/2013-07-09-dijkstra-as-a-sequence.markdown

 {% endhighlight %}

 Dijkstra's just cares about `neighbors` and `cost`.
-Here is the implementation of a directed and undirected graph.
+For completeness here is the implementation of a directed and undirected graph.

 {% highlight clojure %}